 Mitigation in Speeding, Traffic, and Reckless Driving Cases

-Often completing a Driver Improvement or Driving School class and/or community service is important for your Reckless Driving or Speeding case.
-Sometimes you may want to proactively complete a Driving School case, perform some amount of community service, or have a speedometer calibration performed in anticipation for trial.
-In other cases, a judge may order that you complete a class or do community service in order for your case to be reduced or dismissed or to avoid a license suspension or active jail sentence.
+Often completing a Driver Improvement or Driving School class and/or community service is important for your Reckless Driving, Speeding, or Traffic case.
+Sometimes you may want to proactively complete a Driving School class, perform some amount of community service, or have a speedometer calibration performed in anticipation of trial.
+In other cases, a judge may order that you complete a class or do community service in order for your case to be reduced or dismissed or to avoid a license suspension and/or an active jail sentence.

-If you have any question as to which class you should complete, or whether taking a class is necessary at all in your case, please give us to call to discuss.
+If you have any question as to which class you should complete, or whether taking a class is necessary at all in your case, please give us a call to discuss.